Indian court says no evidence of cartel in low bids for coal blocks

 In an interim order on Friday, the Delhi High Court observed that all bidders appeared to have acted as per business interests and there were no irrational decisions.

-“Why does the government not name and shame all those involved in cartelization?” a division bench comprising judges Baddar Durrez Ahmed and Sanjiv Sachdeva asked.
+“Why does the government not name and shame all those involved in cartelisation?” a division bench comprising judges Baddar Durrez Ahmed and Sanjiv Sachdeva asked.

 The government, represented by P.S.
 Narsimhan, said it was not alleging cartel activity by any party but was looking into the matter.